-Commercial lease management software varies significantly in both the quality and the functionality of its features.
-If you’re investing in software to help manage property, plant or equipment leases, then you need to be aware of the features required to manage the complexity of lease portfolios.
+Lease management software varies in both the quality and the functionality of its features.
+If you’re investing in software to manage property, plant or equipment leases, you need to be aware of each feature’s benefits when managing the complexity of lease portfolios.

-As your company grows, property management software that scales will be imperative.
-Although there are some cheap options on the market, you tend to get what you pay for.
-Cheaper software rarely has the kinds of features property managers rely on to get the job done efficiently.
-If you’re interested in finding a robust solution, then this blog covers the essentials your new software should have.
+As your company grows, optimizing your lease administration strategy will be critical as property management grows in complexity.
+The right software will enable you to simultaneously scale, reduce risk, and streamline operations.
+Although there are some cheap solutions on the market, you tend to get what you pay for.
+Cheap lease management software rarely has the functionality you can rely on to get the job done efficiently.
+If you’re interested in finding a robust solution, this blog covers the essentials.

-1. Commercial lease management software should integrate with the rest of your accounting ecosystem
+1. Integrates with the rest of your accounting ecosystem

 If you’re going to invest in an ERP system to manage your leases, the first item on your checklist should be integrating with your current systems.
 If you use Microsoft Dynamics, it will be essential to find property lease management software that extends its functionality, rather than increase complexity and errors with a system that doesn’t integrate fully.